trofi/trofi.github.io.gen/posts/238-new-make-shuffle-mode.md

 with a sequence of shell commands attached to a node.
 There are numerous caveats, but they should not break this model too much.

-In theory you can topologically sort the graph and execute the dependencies in various conformant orders and expect the same result.
+In theory you can topologically sort the graph and execute the dependencies in various conforming orders and expect the same result.
 Modulo missing dependencies in the graph.

 In practice **GNU make** happens to traverse the graph in very specific topological order: it maintains syntactic order as much as possible.